DDMeer/411-clone/Database.md

 add_name VARCHAR(256));

-two queries:
+Two Advanced Queries:
 =============
-question:"Write a sql query to find out the id of the user that the password starts with "a" and who made a comment in 2004"
+question1:"Write a sql query to find out the id of the user that the password starts with "a" and who made a comment in 2004"

 (SELECT
     user_id